siderolabs/talos/website/content/docs/v0.8/Introduction/what-is-talos.md

 - it is ephemeral
 - it is minimal
 - it is secure by default
-- it is managed via a sigle declaritive configuration file and gRPC API
+- it is managed via a single declarative configuration file and gRPC API

 Talos can be deployed on container, cloud, virtualized, and bare metal platforms.